 The practice doesn’t only seek to help treat the skin concern, but also one’s perception of it.

-Major goals include working past difficult experiences, reducing the threats they impose, and developing coping mechanisms if/when recurrences arise.
 Once these psychological tools are sharpened, physical symptoms and/or habits tend to abate or disappear entirely.

 Furthermore, psychodermatology fills important gaps in the healing process.
 Anyone who’s felt dismissed, unheard, or unseen following a doctor’s appointment understands how bedside manner is a critical component of treatment.